-That’s right, we as consumers can’t get our hands on Experian FICO Scores, despite the fact that they’re based on our financial data.
-Do you know why we can’t get them?
+And do you know why that’s the case?
 Because the credit reporting and scoring system in the United States is flawed and riddled with conflicts of interest that enable credit bureaus to put their business agendas ahead of basic consumer rights, like accessing our own data, even for a fee.

 You see, Experian, Equifax, and TransUnion once had a longstanding relationship with the Fair Isaac Corporation (i.e. FICO) that brought credit scores to the very people whose fiscal responsibility they reflect – consumers – through a program called myFICO.
 However, in 2009, Experian and FICO were unable to reach an agreement to extend this partnership.
 While it’s clear that this impasse resulted in a prohibition of the sale of Experian FICO scores, its underlying causes are decidedly less certain.

 Experian publicly contends that the split came as a result of unreasonable demands on the part of FICO and that the development actually won’t prevent consumers from gauging their creditworthiness and properly managing their finances.